DoubleDeez/MDFramework/README.md

 MDLog.AddLogCategoryProperties(LOG_CAT, new MDLogProperties(MDLogLevel FileLogLevel, MDLogLevel ConsoleFileLogLevel));
 ```

+You can change the log level of a category at runtime using the command `SetLogLevel [Category] [LogLevel]`.
+For example `SetLogLevel LogMDGameSession Debug`.

 ## Profiler
 MDProfiler is a _very_ simple profiler.
 It will track the time it takes for a block of code to run and if enabled, log it.
 It's intended to be used to compare timings that are also captured with MDProfiler, don't expect measurements to be accurate to real-world timings.